Wattle Park, Melbourne: Connection with trams

-As Wattle Park, for most of its history, had been maintained by Melbourne's tram operators, it retains a connection with Melbourne's tramways.
-The Melbourne Tramways Band (no longer sponsored by Yarra Trams) plays at Wattle Park once a month during spring and autumn.
-The bodies of two SW6 class trams (number 861 and 936) have been installed as shelters at Wattle Park.
-A previous SW6 tram body (number 885) at Wattle Park was burnt down by vandals in December 2011.
+Wattle Park, for most of its history, was maintained by Melbourne's tram operators and has retained a connection with Melbourne's tramways.
+The Melbourne Transit Band has played in the band rotunda once a month during spring and autumn, since 1941.
+The bodies of two SW6 class trams (number 861 and 936) were installed as shelters at Wattle Park; after a previous SW6 tram body (number 885) was burnt by vandals in December 2011.

 Tram route 70 runs along the park's northern boundary, with its terminus at the easternmost end of the park.